lovesegfault/beautysh/README.md

 Code formatter / beautifier for bash written in python by Paul Lutus (a remake of previous version in Ruby).

-For furtehr details please see the followin blog record http://arachnoid.com/python/beautify_bash_program.html
+For further details please see the following blog record http://arachnoid.com/python/beautify_bash_program.html